Fitting Prediction Rule Ensembles with R Package pre: Introduction

-In what follows, the implementation (Section~\hyperref[sec:Implementation]{\ref{sec:Implementation}}) and functionality (Section~\hyperref[sec:Usage]{\ref{sec:Usage}}) of \code{pre} will be described.
-In Section~\hyperref[sec:Example]{\ref{sec:Example}}, application of \code{pre} will be illustrated using an existing dataset on the prediction of depressive symptomatology.
-Also, several examples will illustrate how well-known tree ensembling approaches can be mimicked in rule generation.
-In Section~\hyperref[sec:Empirical]{\ref{sec:Empirical}}, the performance of \code{pre} will be compared with that of single trees, random forests, lasso penalized linear regression and the original RuleFit implementation in four benchmark datasets.
-In Section~\hyperref[sec:Comparison]{\ref{sec:Comparison}}, the properties of \code{pre} and other software packages for deriving PREs will be discussed and compared.
+In what follows, the implementation (Section~\ref{sec:Implementation}) and functionality (Section~\ref{sec:Usage}) of \code{pre} will be described.
+In Section~\ref{sec:Example}, application of \code{pre} will be illustrated using an existing dataset on the prediction of depressive symptomatology.
+Also, several examples will illustrate how well-known tree ensemble approaches can be mimicked in rule generation.
+In Section~\ref{sec:Empirical}, the performance of \code{pre} will be compared with that of single trees, random forests, lasso penalized linear regression and the original RuleFit implementation in four benchmark datasets.
+In Section~\ref{sec:Comparison}, the properties of \code{pre} and other software packages for deriving PREs will be discussed and compared.